sarapieri/via-2.0.12-vl/README.md

 # 📌 VIA Annotator Extension for Visual Image Grounding

 This project is an extension of the [VGG Image Annotator (VIA)](https://www.robots.ox.ac.uk/~vgg/software/via/) V2 tailored for Visual Image Grounding tasks.
 It supports panoptic segmentation annotations with grounding labels and captions.
 All the logic is contained in via.html and flask_server.py.
-It's tailored to reannotate GLaMM PSG images but if reference to those annotations are removed can be used for any panoptic segmentation task.
+It's tailored to re-annotate GLaMM PSG images, but if reference to those annotations is removed, it can be used for any panoptic segmentation task.

 ## 🚀 Getting Started